Skiing or snowboarding?

 How do we find a place to stay?

-Big Bear Mountain Resorts works closely with the Big BEAR Lake Resort Association to offer lift tickets and lodging package deals.
-Please refer to their Resort Association’s website or call them at 1.800.4.BIG.BEAR
+Big Bear Mountain Resorts works closely with the Big Bear Lake Resort Association to offer lift tickets and lodging package deals.
+Please refer to the Resort Association’s website or call them at 1.800.4.BIG.BEAR